WillDenby/make-python-faster/src/numpy_pandas_and_more/efficient_numerical_computations.md

 # ⚡ Efficient Numerical Computations

-Here's an overview of how `NumPy` can be leveraged for efficient numerical computations, along with some code examples.
+Let’s see how NumPy can be leveraged for efficient numerical computations, via some code examples.

 ## Basic Array Operations

-`NumPy` arrays support a wide range of mathematical operations that can be performed efficiently and with concise syntax.
+NumPy arrays support a wide range of mathematical operations that can be performed efficiently and with concise syntax.

-**Creating Arrays:**
+You can create an array like so:

 ```python
 import numpy as np